Next.js Cheatsheet - handy snippets and tips

 Create

-folder and create new file inside it:generate-sitemap.mjs
+/scriptsfolder and create new file inside it:generate-sitemap.mjs -

 Install required

-package:npm i -D globby
+globbypackage:npm i -D globby -

 Paste below to

-with your domain.import { writeFileSync } from "fs"; import { globby } from "globby"; const homeURL = "https://yoursite.com"; (async () => { try { console.log("generating sitemap.."); const pages = await globby([ "pages/**/*.tsx", "!pages/_*.tsx", "!pages/api", "!pages/404.tsx", ]); const sitemap = `<?xml version="1.0" encoding="UTF-8"?> <urlset xmlns="http://www.sitemaps.org/schemas/sitemap/0.9"> ${pages .map((page) => { const path = page .replace("pages/", "/") .replace(".tsx", "") .replace("/index", ""); const route = path === "/index" ? "" : path; const fullUrl = `${homeURL}${route}`; console.log(fullUrl); return ` <url> <loc>${fullUrl}</loc> </url> `; }) .join("")} </urlset>`; writeFileSync("public/sitemap.xml", sitemap); console.log("sitemap generated"); } catch (e) { console.log(e); process.exit(1); } })();
+generate-sitemap.mjs.
+ReplacehomeURLwith your domain.import { writeFileSync } from "fs"; import { globby } from "globby"; const homeURL = "https://yoursite.com"; (async () => { try { console.log("generating sitemap.."); const pages = await globby([ "pages/**/*.tsx", "!pages/_*.tsx", "!pages/api", "!pages/404.tsx", ]); const sitemap = `<?xml version="1.0" encoding="UTF-8"?> <urlset xmlns="http://www.sitemaps.org/schemas/sitemap/0.9"> ${pages .map((page) => { const path = page .replace("pages/", "/") .replace(".tsx", "") .replace("/index", ""); const route = path === "/index" ? "" : path; const fullUrl = `${homeURL}${route}`; console.log(fullUrl); return ` <url> <loc>${fullUrl}</loc> </url> `; }) .join("")} </urlset>`; writeFileSync("public/sitemap.xml", sitemap); console.log("sitemap generated"); } catch (e) { console.log(e); process.exit(1); } })(); -

 Ignore this file from linting as it's not typescript compatible: